Guide to The Best Beaches in Croatia

 Widely regarded as the islands capital, Supetar has a local and upmarket feel.
 Undeniably charming the town has awe inspiring churches and quaint buildings all ready to be discovered.
 A day in Supetar will bring you excellent restaurants, sophisticated bars and a beautiful beach.
 A mix of pebble and sand the beach is protected by lush pine forests.

-There really are so many beaches in Croatia, but you don’t have to choose just one.
+There really are so many beaches in Croatia, but you don't have to choose just one.
 Read our guide on how to find the best two-centre holiday in Croatia and mix and match 2 or more of your favourite destinations.
+To discover more read our guide to weather and events in Croatia or for details of hotels and holidays visit our website.